psrc/soundcast/docs/docs/index.md

 ![Download GitHub ZIP](http://oi60.tinypic.com/dxmo2u.jpg)

 ### Python Packages and Paths
-It's recommended to [install the Anaconda 2.7 Python package](http://continuum.io/downloads) to run Soundcast.
+It's recommended to [install the Anaconda Python package](https://repo.continuum.io/archive) to run Soundcast.
 This package should include all necessary libraries to run the model.
 When installing, make sure the installer adds the Anaconda install to the system path (or add it yourself after installing).
 It's important that this install is the one referenced whenever the "python" program is invoked from a command.
 Many machines might include another Python install; it's okay to leave other versions installed, but you'll want to update the path variable to point only to the Anaconda version.
+In order to avoid conflicts with Emme's Python install, *download package version 2.2.0.* [Click here to directly download Anaconda 2.2.0 for 64-bit Windows](2.2.0 https://repo.continuum.io/arcive/Anaconda-2.2.0-Windows-x86_64.exe).
+Additionally, you may want to install Anaconda for current users only (not for all users).
+Sometimes installing Python for all users will conflict with administrative rights, so it's best to install and use it as a local user.

 After installing Anaconda, you must change Emme's settings to use the Anaconda installation by default.
 Otherwise, scripts that interact with Emme will use another install without the necessary libraries.
 To change the Python version used by Emme, select Tools (from the main taskbar) and click 'Application Options'.
 Under the Modeller tab is a field "Python path", which by default probably looks like: